-This is similar to a recipe I’ve posted before, but it’s so good it’s worth repeating.
-In my health coaching practice, I meet a lot of people have never tried tempeh before, or who have tried it and didn't like it.
-I've found that this dish is a good way to introduce people to it, as it shows tempeh's versatility.
+I meet a lot of people have never tried tempeh before, or who have tried it and didn't like it.
+I've found that this dish is a good way to introduce people to it, as it shows tempeh's versatility, so I like to teach it in cooking classes.
 Often people who have previously said they don't like tempeh have ended up loving it after trying it cooked this way with broccoli and peanut sauce.
-The first step in this recipe is key, as it helps to get rid of the fermented taste some don’t like, and it prepares the tempeh to absorb the flavors of the spicy sauce that’s added later.

 Indonesian Broccoli and Tempeh with Spicy Peanut Sauce

 - 3 tablespoons tamari